grodansparadis/arduino-vscptcpclient/README.md

 The home page for the VSCP project is [here](https://www.vscp.org) and the main repository is [here](https://github.com/grodansparadis/vscp).

+## Examples

+The library comes with a number of example sketches.
+See File > Examples > VscpTcpClient within the Arduino application.

 ---

 Copyright © 2000-2020 Ake Hedman, Grodans Paradis AB - MIT license.